Mohsnmonji/Political-Terror_Dashboard/README.md

 - **PTS_S**: U.S. Department of State

 Each source assigns a score ranging from 0 (no violations) to 5 (severe violations), and the average score across sources is used to provide a general measure of political terror in each country.

+The dataset used in this app is available for download from the [Political Terror Scale website](http://www.politicalterrorscale.org/).
+Users can download the latest version of the dataset directly from the website.

 ### Calculation of Average PTS